Lbalkenhol/candl/docs/data/data_overview.rst

 Default Data Sets
 -------------------------------------------------

-The pip installation of candl ships with the data sets below.
-These are by default in your python :code:`site-packages/` folder along with the code.
-You may choose to move them to a more convenient location (this will break the default short cuts, though you can override them).
+The following data sets are available in the :code:`candl_data` repository.

 SPT-3G 2018 TT/TE/EE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^